Make a neighbor contact list

 Description

 In an emergency, you may need to contact your neighbors.
 It is easier to have a network in place before it is needed.
-Set up a way to easily connect with others, whether that is by exchanging emails, phone numbers, or simply getting to know each other a little more so it is easy to go knock on their door.
+Set up a way to connect with others easily, whether that is by exchanging emails and phone numbers or simply getting to know each other a little more so it is easy to knock on their door.

 This action is a good excuse to get to know your neighbors better.
 It helps form a stronger community, makes living in your area more enjoyable, and removes barriers to working together to make local improvements.